dwkim78/pdtrend/README.md

 <div align="center"><img src="./pdtrend/datasets/images/detrended.png" width="100%"œ>[ Example of the detrended light curve ]</div>

 In addition, PDT can plot spatial distribution of the constructed master trends if x and y coordinates of stars of the light curves are given (see [How to Use PDT](#how-to-use-pdt) for details).
-In this test dataset, the x and y coordinates are randomly generated coordinates between 0 and 1000.
+In this test dataset, the x and y coordinates are randomly generated between 0 and 1000.

 <div align="center"><img src="./pdtrend/datasets/images/spatial.png" width="60%"œ><br/>[ Spatial distribution of the master trend ]</div>